ENDURO ROUTE - SECTION ONE

 From Fiddlers Green (969m AMSL) the route ascends gradually northwards through farmland and orchards to join the broken and potholed tar of the Junction Gate Road where it turns east at the 7 km mark.

 At Tanganda's eastern boundary, the road deteriorates markedly, and, for the next 10 kms, the route descends through increasingly rough country before climbing steeply to the crest (841m) of the mountain range that lies to the south of the Rusitu Valley.
-Magnificent views of the southern end of the Chimanimani Range reward riders as they begin the long and exhilarating descent to the old Bailey Bridge over the Rusitu (505m and 40kms from Fiddler's).
+Magnificent views of the southern end of the Chimanimani Range reward riders as they begin the long and exhilarating descent to the Rusitu crossing (505m and 40kms from Fiddler's).
 The descent passes through banana plantations and orchards in a series of switchbacks requiring riders to exercise great care to avoid numerous vehicles, goats, cattle and children.

-Once across the Bailey Bridge, the route joins the Rusitu access road and turns right across the Nyahode River over the newly completed Chinese Bridge.
-Riders will be struck by the massive silt load being carried down by the Nyahode River as a consequence of uncontrolled gold panning up one of its tributaries.
+Once across the new bridge, the route joins the Rusitu access road and turns right across the Nyahode River.
+The newly completed Chinese high-level Bridge over the Nyahode was swept away during Cyclone Idai in 2019.
+Riders will be struck by the area's utter devastation as a consequence of both the cyclone and the uncontrolled gold panning up one of the Nyahode's tributaries.

 For the next 15 kms, the road climbs continuously through more banana plantations, eventually crossing the boundary from the communal area into Tarka Forest Estates at an altitude of 1000m.
-Road conditions within the estate are likely to have been seriously affected by gold panning activities which have lead to large scale environmental degradation.
+Road conditions within the estate are likely to have been seriously affected by a combination of Cyclone Idai in 2019 and gold panning activities which have lead to large scale environmental degradation.
 One of the highlights of this section is the view southwards over the Rusitu River valley from the knife edge firebreak (1219m) on the south eastern corner of Tarka Estate.

-For those wishing to overnight in Chimanimani, there is the old Chimanimani Hotel in the village as well as various self-catering and bed and breakfast options.
+For those wishing to overnight in Chimanimani, there are various self-catering and bed and breakfast options.
 These include The Frog and Fern, The Farmhouse, Kweza Lodge and the popular lodge, HEAVEN, where there is a restaurant and pub.
 If you have time to spare, a visit to the stunningly beautiful Bridal Veil Falls is well worth it.
 See the Overnight Stops page.

 ENDURO ROUTE - SECTION THREE